-Hymn: At the name of Jesus, every knee shall bow (The link opens up you tube in a separate window)
+Hymn: You shall go out with joy (The link opens up you tube in a separate window)

 Video service from St Peter’s Methodist Church Canterbury click here

-Lectionary Leanings: Instinctive good a weekly lectionary reflection by our friend the Revd Dr Paul Glass and click here for Paul reading his reflection on video (The link opens up you tube in a separate window)
+Lectionary Leanings: Chosen as Friends weekly lectionary reflection by our friend the Revd Dr Paul Glass and click here for Paul reading his reflection on video (The link opens up you tube in a separate window)

 Daily devotions from the United Reformed Church.
 A radio-style / podcast service with hymns, readings, prayers and a sermon.
 Sign up on the page to receive The Sunday Service email which will contain an order of service and words for you to sing along with the hymns.